taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 ### AccelerateWP features detailed statistics

-AccelerateWP features detailed statistics is available in user's environment only.
+AccelerateWP features detailed statistics are available in the user's environment only.

 Use the following CLI command **_on behalf of a user_**: